Suzi Perry: BT Sport

-In March 2016 it was announced that Perry would join BT Sport, presenting the channel's motorsport content, including the MotoGP World Championship, FIM Speedway and the World Rally Championship.
+In March 2016 it was announced that Perry would join BT Sport, presenting the channel's motorsport content, including World Championship motorcycle racing, FIM Speedway and the World Rally Championship.
 The announcement coincided with the news that UK terrestrial TV coverage of Formula 1 was moving from the BBC to Channel 4.

-The BT Sport MotoGP team currently includes, Perry hosting the coverage alongside former bike racers and pundits Sylvain Guintoli, Michael Laverty, and Natalie Quirk.
+The BT Sport motorcycle racing team includes Perry, hosting the coverage alongside former bike racers and pundits Sylvain Guintoli, Michael Laverty, and Natalie Quirk.
 Commentary and reporting is provided by Neil Hodgson and Gavin Emmett.

 Other television work

 Perry was the original presenter of Live Elite League Speedway on Sky Sports.
 She appeared on the 2002–03 revival of Treasure Hunt, where she took the "skyrunner" role made famous by Anneka Rice.

 Since 2004, Perry had been a co-presenter for Channel 5's The Gadget Show, a hi-tech weekly programme, alongside Jason Bradbury, Jon Bentley, Ortis Deley and Pollyanna Woodward.
 She was temporarily replaced by Gail Porter while recovering from an ectopic pregnancy, and returned in August 2009.
 Perry created the current theme music for the Gadget Show in 2011, as part of one of the show's challenges.
 In February 2012, it was announced that the show's format was going to change and be renamed The Gadget Show: World Tour, featuring only two of the previous team of presenters: Jason Bradbury and Pollyanna Woodward.

 On 15 May 2008, Perry appeared on Through the Keyhole on BBC Two, allowing Lisa Snowdon to look around her property before being identified by the panel.
 In 2010 Perry appeared on ITV's All Star Mr & Mrs with husband Bastien.

 Her other shows include Housecall, Superstars, City Hospital, How to take Stunning Pictures and Holiday.

 On 10 March 2012, Perry danced to "Livin' the Vida Loca" with ex-Gadget Show fellow presenter Ortis Deley for the BBC's Let's Dance for Comic Relief.
 Perry was a guest panellist on the Channel 5 magazine show The Wright Stuff, alongside comedian Lee Hurst, for the week of 19–23 March 2012.
 Her appearance as a guest in the third series of BBC Two's The Sarah Millican Television Programme was shown on 2 November 2013.
 On 14 June 2014, she co-presented the BBC's coverage of Trooping the Colour with Huw Edwards.

 In 2017, she presented Suzi Perry's Queens of the Road and Invented in London for BBC One.